sparkfun/SparkFun_Thing_Plus_RA6M5/docs/software_overview-arduino.md

 	1. Before users can install our ported version of the Renesas-Arduino core, they should first install the [*official* Renesas-Arduino core](https://github.com/arduino/ArduinoCore-renesas) in the Arduino IDE.
 		- This will ensure that any required compilation and upload tools are installed for the Arduino core.
-	2. Once installed, users will need to locate the `packages` directory for for the Arduino cores in the Arduino IDE:
+	2. Once installed, users will need to locate the `packages` directory for the Arduino cores in the Arduino IDE:

 		<div class="grid cards" markdown>